robtweed/mg-showcase/TUTORIAL-MGDBX-BUN.md

 In this test version we've deliberately returned the original *messageObj* object that was sent to the worker handler method, so we can see what it typically looks like.
 You'll see that it has two properties:

-- type: an opaque string than denotes this particular route.
-This is used internally by QOper8
+- type: this will be the same as the routerPath value.
+This property is for use internally by QOper8
 - data: this contains a repackaged version of the incoming HTTP Request Object.
+This repackaging is done by *mg-bun-router* and [described in its documentation](https://github.com/robtweed/mg-bun-router#specifying-routes).

 Your API handler methods will need to decide what to do based on the contents of *messageObj.data: everything they need is in this object that is derived from the original incoming Request object.

-If you try the GET /helloworld request again, you should see more activity in the Fastify process console, and if you look at the response, you should see that the *handledByWorker* value should be *0* again.
+If you try the GET /helloworld request again, you should see more activity in the Bun.serve process console, and if you look at the response, you should see that the *handledByWorker* value should be *0* again.
 That's because the Child Process has been re-used by QOper8.

 QOper8 Child Processes are not closed down after handling each request: they're left running and available for use by the next incoming requests.
 This means there is no startup/tear-down overhead when using Child Processes with QOper8.